begrudgingly/begrudgingly/README.md

 - 👋 Hi, I’m @begrudgingly
-- 👀 I’m interested in ...
+- 👀 I’m interested in web development and UI/UX design.
 - 🌱 I’m currently learning React.js. :)
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: fatinnad.mnazri@gmail.com

 <!---
 begrudgingly/begrudgingly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.